 ISO certification of the management processes of certain establishments falls under the responsibility of the Office de la formation professionelle et de la promotion du travail (OFPPT).
 A self-assessment system was established by the Department for Vocational Training in 2019.
 This covers a range of areas of assessment to help decision-makers at schools take corrective measures based on regular performance updates.
 The system is gradually being rolled out to all VET centres throughout the country.
 Since 2019, the National Qualifications Framework has been checking the quality of qualifications through the governance and operationalisation bodies.
 The qualifications forming part of the National Qualifications Framework are subject to a predefined quality assurance process.
 Nevertheless, the quality of learning in public schools has been deteriorating for years, with private establishments continuously increasing their share of the market (World Bank, 2022).
 The new strategy provides for various measures to address this inequality.
-For example, starting from September 2022, candidates for primary and secondary school teachers' posts must have at least a bachelor's degree and complete a 1-year 'specialisation' training course.
+For example, starting from September 2022, candidates for primary and secondary school teachers' posts must have at least a bachelor's degree and have completed a 1-year 'specialisation' training course.
 This is to ensure the quality of teachers' training and commitment.
-As part of the reform, the age limit for applying for a career in public education has been set to 30 years, down from 40 to 45 years in previous recruitment campaigns.
-This decision has been publicly questioned by the teachers' union and the debate continues at the time of drafting this fiche.